viniciusHagamenon/nextjs-serverless-project/README.md

 This project uses [serverless-next.js](https://github.com/serverless-nextjs/serverless-next.js) to deploy to AWS lambdas, s3 and cloudfront.
 By design the project is deployed globally using [Lambda@Edge](https://aws.amazon.com/lambda/edge/).

 ![architecture](https://raw.githubusercontent.com/serverless-nextjs/serverless-next.js/master/img/arch_no_grid.png)

+## Tasks

+[ ] - Add interaction tests with Jest for adding customers

+[ ] - Add e2e test that check if a customer is there and add a new one

+[ ] - Add Sentry